lenstronomy/lenstronomy/README.rst

 Requirements
 -------
-* to run the lens models from Barkana (fastell), also requires githug/sibirrer/fastell4py (needs a fortran compiler)
+* to run lens models with elliptical mass distributions, the fastell4py package, originally from Barkana (fastell), is also required and can be cloned from: githug/sibirrer/fastell4py (needs a fortran compiler)
 * CosmoHammer (through PyPi)
 * standard python libraries (numpy, scipy)